 When it comes to ensuring the handles are clean from dirt and bacteria, you need to ensure that every crevice is paid attention to.
-As handles are a surface we often touch after touching areas with high amounts of bacteria, such as raw meat in the case of a fridge, it is important to give them a thorough cleanse.
+As handles are a surface we often touch, they're areas with high amounts of bacteria, such as raw meat in the case of a fridge, it is important to give them a thorough cleanse.

-• Wipe away any cleanser with a disposable cloth or kitchen roll
+Wipe away any cleaning products with a disposable cloth or kitchen roll

-• Use a clean, hot, soapy water to clean the handles with a clean sponge, before drying these areas with a clean cloth
+Use hot soapy water and a sponge to clean the handles, then dry off these areas with a clean cloth.

 What to be aware of when cleaning a fridge